-Pope Gregory I codified the musical scale some time around 600 AD (or rather, he was given credit for it after his death so that no one would assume that the plainchants being sung in churches came from pagan Greek & Roman roots) . . . and all styles and eras of music that were composed and played after this – up through the 21st century – are defined or classified as “Classical” . . . even though the specific era and “genre” called “Classical” only spanned 1750-1825.
+Pope Gregory the First codified the musical scale sometime around 600 AD (or rather, he was given credit for it after his death so that no one would assume that the plainchants being sung in churches came from pagan Greek & Roman roots) . . . and all styles and eras of music that were composed and played after this – up through the 21st century – are defined or classified as “Classical” . . . even though the specific era and “genre” called “Classical” only spanned 1750-1825.

 However, we now lump all styles & genres of music prior to the development of blues and jazz as “Classical”.
 This is a composer’s art form.

 These styles, genres & eras include PlainChant, Plainsong, Gregorian Chants, Medieval, Gothic, Renaissance, Baroque, Rococo, Classical, Romantic (early & late), Orchestral, Chamber Music, Choral, Avant-Garde, Classical Crossover, Expressionist, Impressionist, Minimalism, Modern Composition, Opera, Sacred Music, Wedding Music, Ballata, Estampie, Madrigal, Motet, Organum, Saltarello, Ballade, Canzona, Carol, Chanson, Fantasia, Chromatic fantasia, Galliard, Intermedio, Laude, Litany, Madrigal comedy, Madrigale spirituale, Mass, Cyclic mass, Parody mass, Paraphrase mass, Pavane, Sequence, Tiento, Toccata, Allemande, Canon, Cantata, Chaconne, Concerto, Concerto Grosso, Solo Concerto, Courante, Fugue, Gavotte, Gigue, Minuet, Opera buffa, Opera serial, Oratorio, Partita, Passacaglia, Prelude, Sarabande, Sinfonia, Sonata, Flute sonata, Trio sonata, Suite, Bagatelle, Ballet, Cello concerto, Clarinet concerto, Double bass concerto, Flute concerto, Oboe concerto, Piano concerto, Trumpet concerto, Viola concerto, Violin concerto, Étude, Impromptu, Intermezzo, Mazurka, March, Music hall, Nocturne, Ballad opera, Comic Opéra, Operetta, Overture, Symphonic poem, Singspiel, Zarzuela, Concert Aria, Polonaise, Piano quartet, String quartet, Oboe quartet, Quintet, Piano quintet, String quintet, Requiem, Rhapsody, Rondo, Scherzo, Serenade, Sinfonia concertante, Piano sonata, Violin sonata, Viola sonata, Cello sonata, Clarinet sonata, Bassoon sonata, Symphony, Choral symphony, Waltz . . . to name a few.

-Yet, once again, they are all currently lumped into what is defined as “Classical”. . . kind of like lumping rock & roll, blues, and R&B together into the greater continuum called “Jazz”.
+Yet, once again, they are all currently lumped into what is defined as “Classical” . . . kind of like lumping rock & roll, blues, and R&B together into the greater continuum called “Jazz”.